5.9.1 Parent Notification

 5.9.2 Notification of Outcomes

-The outcome of a Conduct Discussion or PCB, formal Conduct Panel, or Title IX Conduct Panel hearing is part of the education record of the Responding Student and is protected from release under FERPA, except under certain conditions.
-As allowed by FERPA, when an allegation is made against a student of a policy violation that would constitute a “crime of violence” or non-forcible sex offense, the University will inform the alleged victim/Reporting Party/Complainant in writing of the final results of an informal Conduct Discussion or PCB, formal Conduct Panel, or Title IX Conduct Panel hearing, regardless of whether the University concludes that a violation was committed.
-In informal Conduct Discussions and PCB or formal Conduct Panel hearings, such a release of information may only include the Responding Student’s name, the violation committed, and the outcomes assigned, if applicable.
-In all Title IX conduct cases, the assigned Student Conduct Administrator will simultaneously notify both the Complainant and Responding Student of the panel hearing outcome, including a copy of the deliberation report, as outlined in section 5.7.20.
+The outcome of a Conduct Discussion or PCB, formal Conduct Panel, or Title IX Conduct Panel hearing is part of the education record of the Respondent and is protected from release under FERPA, except under certain conditions.
+As allowed by FERPA, when an allegation is made against a student of a policy violation that would constitute a “crime of violence” or non-forcible sex offense, the University will inform the reported harmed party/Reporting Party/Complainant in writing of the final results of an informal Conduct Discussion or PCB, formal Conduct Panel, or Title IX Conduct Panel hearing, regardless of whether the University concludes that a violation was committed.
+In informal Conduct Discussions and PCB or formal Conduct Panel hearings, such a release of information may only include the Respondent’s name, the violation committed, and the outcomes assigned, if applicable.
+In all Title IX conduct cases, the assigned Student Conduct Administrator will simultaneously notify both the Complainant and Respondent of the panel hearing outcome, including a copy of the deliberation report, as outlined in section 5.7.21.

 In cases where the University determines through the conduct process that a student violated a policy that would constitute a “crime of violence” or non-forcible sex offense, the University may also release the information provided above publicly and/or to any third party.
 FERPA defines “crimes of violence” to include: 1) arson, 2) assault offenses (includes stalking), 3) burglary, 4) criminal homicide (manslaughter by negligence), 5) criminal homicide (murder and non-negligent manslaughter), 6) destruction/damage/vandalism of property, 7) kidnapping/abduction, 8) robbery, 9) and forcible sex offenses.
 FERPA defines non-forcible sex offenses as statutory rape and incest.
 Further, the University shall release information to any other college or university who requests information related to a conduct determination of sexual harassment, as defined in Policy 1.008, against a student enrolled in the University, as required by Texas law.

-When these disclosures are made, the University will not disclose the name of any other student, including a Reporting Party, victim, or witness, without the prior written consent of the other student.
+When these disclosures are made, the University will not disclose the name of any other student, including a Reporting Party, reported harmed party, or witness, without the prior written consent of the other student.